What we know about the widening US war with Iran, as conflict enters third day

 What’s happening now?

-Hezbollah fired six projectiles at an Israeli army base south of Haifa “in revenge” for Khamenei’s death in the early hours of Monday morning, prompting a furious wave of strikes from Israel in Beirut and southern Lebanon.
-That marked one of the most significant engagements between the two groups since a fragile ceasefire went into effect in November 2024, and Israel has not ruled out further action.
-An Israeli military spokesman said “all operations remain on the table” when asked about the potential for a ground operation.
+Hezbollah fired six projectiles at an Israeli army base south of Haifa “in revenge” for Khamenei’s death in the early hours of Monday, prompting a furious wave of strikes from Israel in Beirut and southern Lebanon.
+It marked one of the most significant engagements between the two groups since a fragile ceasefire went into effect in November 2024, and Israel has not ruled out further action.

-In Kuwait, meanwhile, the country’s Ministry of Defense said “several United States military aircraft crashed” on Monday, without specifying the cause, and that “all crew members survived.”
-Videos geolocated by CNN showed a fighter jet crashing and a pilot parachuting to the ground.
+Three US service members had been killed in action as of Sunday morning, CENTCOM said, with a fourth dying Monday of injuries suffered during Iran’s “initial” response to the US-Israeli strikes.

 CNN teams in the major Gulf cities of Dubai, Abu Dhabi and Doha heard explosions Monday morning and saw what appeared to be missiles being intercepted in the skies above them.